fylgja/fylgja/components/table/README.md

 ### Single level styled by default

 The table styles are unlike other frameworks set on a single level basis.

-Making overriding the behavior or adding anything super easy.
-Since there is no styles set to deep, to block your styles.
+Making overriding the behavior or adding anything super easy, since there is no styles set to deep, to block your styles.

 ### Overflow

-Tables are as responsive as the content.
-So it is hard to make a responsive behavior that fits all table data types.
+Tables are as responsive as the content, so it is hard to make a responsive behavior that fits all table data types.

-So use the `@fylgja/utilpack` overflow util class.
-That at least allows your table not the break the page and can be scrolled instead.
+Use the `@fylgja/utilpack` overflow util class, that allows your table not the break the page

-Giving a basic user experience.
+and can be scrolled instead, giving a basic user experience.

 ```html
 <div class="overflow-x-auto">